 12. Tiny mudroom?
 Use shallow storage to best effect

-The depth of a pair of adult boots, this mudroom – or wall of shoe storage – is perfect for holding everything you need it too, from all the family's shoes to picnic blankets, yet it barely impacts on the floor space within the room.
+This mudroom – or wall of shoe storage – is perfect for holding everything you need it to, from all the family's shoes to picnic blankets, yet it barely impacts on the floor space within the room.

 13. Max out mudroom aesthetics with fabrics

-Textiles are essential for bringing warmth and pattern to a mudroom, but choosing deep colored-fabrics that can hide dirt, wipeable materials and patterns that disguise muddy smudges is a must.
+Textiles are essential for bringing warmth and pattern to a mudroom, but choosing deep colored-fabrics that can hide dirt and wipeable materials with patterns that disguise muddy smudges are a must.

 14. A storage bench with a lift up lid is a mudroom must-have